EvaMaeRey/ggtedious/README.md

 ## Step B. Send code to .R folder and test\_that folder, we’ll use {readme2pkg}.

-Functions send code to proper folders for packaging.
+Functions send code to proper folders for packaging; but let them live here first.
+Another valid alternative is copy and paste.

 ``` r
 library(readme2pkg)